Skip to main content

 Why do I feel ecoanxiety?

-We all have a different and very personal relationship to the environment.
+We all have a deeply personal and sometimes different relationship to the environment.
 It’s natural to feel worried or anxious about the impacts of climate change.
-Māori and many other cultures have a sacred connection to Te Taiao and the whenua.
-If you’ve experienced extreme weather events, are going through financial challenges or live with mental distress, you may find climate change has a stronger impact on your mental health.
+Te ao Māori and many other cultures have a sacred connection to Te Taiao and whenua.
+If you’ve experienced extreme weather events, are going through financial challenges or live with mental distress, you may find climate change has a bigger impact on your mental health.

 Find more ways to cope with climate worries